TMEP 1705.02: Petition Fee

 1705.02 Petition Fee

 Any petition that is not accompanied by the required fee is incomplete.
-A staff attorney or paralegal in the Office of the Commissioner for Trademarks will notify the petitioner in writing that the petition is incomplete and grant the petitioner 30 days to submit the fee.
+A staff attorney or paralegal in the Office of the Deputy Commissioner for Trademark Examination Policy will notify the petitioner in writing that the petition is incomplete and grant the petitioner 30 days to submit the fee.
 If the fee is not submitted within the time allowed, the petition is denied without consideration on the merits, because the petitioner has not met the requirements for filing a petition.
-37 C.F.R.
-2.146(c).
+See37 C.F.R. §2.146(c).

-A petition fee will be waived only if the record clearly shows that the petition was the result of a USPTO error.
+A petition fee will be waived only in an extraordinary situation ( see TMEP §1708), or if the record clearly shows that the petition was the result of a USPTO error.
 When requesting waiver of a fee, it is recommended that the petitioner submit the fee, but include a request that the fee be refunded because the petition was the result of a USPTO error.
 This will expedite consideration of the petition if the request for waiver of the petition fee is denied.